FriendsOfShopware/FroshCartCrossSelling/README.md

 Improve conversion in checkout.
 Adds some features in the shopware checkout.

-Thanks to netformic GmbH for time to create it.
+Thanks to NETFORMIC GmbH for time to create it.

 ## Features
 ### Cross Selling